Fedrosauro/Quoridor/README.md

 Note that when a player has no spare walls, only the movement is allowed

 **_NOTE:_** Given a set of coordinate, the wall will be placed from the north or east side of the tile, for horizontal and vertical wall respectively.
-As you can see below:
+The picture shows the coordinate (2,2) with wall dimension equals to 2:
 <div align="center">
   <img alt="CircleCI" src="https://raw.githubusercontent.com/Fedrosauro/Images/main/Immagine%202023-02-20%20143439.png">
 </div>